emicklei/gmig/README.md

 Manage Google Cloud Platform infrastructure using migrations that describe incremental changes such as additions or deletions of resources.
 This work is inspired by MyBatis migrations for SQL database setup.

-Your gmig configuration is basically a folder with change files, each with a timestamp prefix and readable name.
+Your gmig configuration is basically a folder with change files, each with a timestamp prefix (for sort ordering) and readable name.

     \migrations
         \20180214t071402_create_some_account.yaml